 Once you have your gigs lined up, having merchandise to sell is always a great way to gain revenue to fund your project.
 You can totally sell your merchandise at different shows that you perform at throughout the month.
 You can also sell your merch online on places such as Facebook and Instagram.

 The key is to make sure you promote your latest merch by putting up posts and connecting with your audience via social media.

 Here are some sites that can help you create custom merchandise for sale at your gigs:

-A ton of venues are available for you to perform original music throughout years such as bars, clubs, colleges, music festivals and more.
+A ton of venues are available for you to perform original music throughout the years such as bars, clubs, colleges, music festivals, and more.

 The payout for these events is normally pretty high averaging $200- 500 per night for covering 5 to 15 cover songs.
 If you are looking to book shows at parties and private events check out GigSalad!
 Gigsalad helps singers and performers find top-notch gigs in the USA and Canada.
 If you live in the UK you can check out Encore which hires musicians and music artists to perform at different events such as a wedding, private parties and more.
 Oh!
 Encore is FREE as well.

 If you are into making videos then joining Youtube must be up your alley.
 There are a ton of ways to make money on Youtube for Creatives such as through advertisements, sponsorships, affiliate marketing, and more!
 Getting started on Youtube can be as simple as applying to the Youtube Partner Program.

 To get accepted into the program, you need 1000 subscribers and 4,000 watch hours over the past 12 months.
 Your videos will also be monitored very closely to make sure the content isn’t inappropriate.
 Once you get accepted you can start to format a plan and pick which way to monetize is best for you.
 If you are looking for more information on how to start making money from Youtube read this post!